"Come

 What readers are saying:

-"This is no ordinary “introduction” to the Bible!
-Howard-Brook has a
+no ordinary “introduction” to the Bible!

-quite distinct angle of vision that surely reflects the wave of the
+Howard-Brook has a quite distinct angle of vision that surely reflects

-future in biblical interpretation.
-He studies the ways in which the
+the wave of the future in biblical interpretation.
+He studies the ways

-faith of ancient
+in which the faith of ancient

 "Howard-Brook undertakes what few dare anymore: an introductory primer for the whole Bible.
 Using some of the best of recent scholarship, but without the lamentable dichotomies, this book attends to historical and canonical issues; to social theory and spirituality; to scripture’s irreducible Jewishness and its critical relationship to empire; to its inner conflicts and its deeper unity; to Abraham and Christ.
 Like Jesus on the Emmaus Road, this book invites disciples to “connect the dots,” in order to recover our ancient, anti-imperial identity, and to embrace a radical faith and practice that are personal and political.